2003:

 1942:

-Mickey Mouse, Donald Duck, Pluto, and Dumbo appear on the cover of this day's Liberty magazine.
-The cover art, which depicts the characters paying their income taxes, has been created by Hank Porter.
+Mickey Mouse, Donald Duck, Pluto, and Dumbo appear on the cover of this day's Liberty (a weekly, general-interest magazine).
+The cover art, which depicts the characters paying their income taxes, has been created by Hank Porter, who over the course of his 15 year career at Disney will create dozens of illustrations for magazine covers, advertisements and articles.

 2008: